 If you're making a one-time purchase, your credit card will be charged at that time.
-If you're a subscriber, your credit card will be charged every week, or every other week if you're on a bi-weekly schedule, on Sundays.
+If you're a subscriber, your credit card will be charged every week, or every other week if you're on a bi-weekly schedule, on Thursdays.

 Subscriptions require a three-purchase minimum.
 After those three purchases have been made, you may cancel your subscription at any time.
 To do so, access your account by clicking “My Subscription” in the navigation bar, log in to your account or create an account using your email address associated with your subscription.
 After you log in, you select “Subscriptions” from the menu on the left.
 You will see an option there to cancel.